Solar Panel Permits: Why Speed is Crucial for Tax Credits

 When applying for a Deck Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Kent County may vary slightly from municipality to municipality, standard US zoning dictates that: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.
+Key code points for a Deck Construction in Kent County: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.

 Estimated processing time in Kent County: 10 to 14 business days.